percona/percona-helm-charts/charts/pmm/README.md

 ### PMM admin password

 PMM admin password would be set only on the first deployment.
 That setting is ignored if PMM was already provisioned and just restarted and/or updated.
+In real-life situations it is recommended to create the `pmm-secret` secret manually before the release and set `secret.create` to false.
+The chart then won't overwrite secret during install or upgrade and values.yaml won't contain any secret.

 If PMM admin password is not set explicitly (default), it will be generated.